developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to alter how a key code is sent as the behavior for a specified key a specified state when the value ***Send Key Code*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type** and should be specified only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code** is specified.

-- If the value ***Off*** is chosen, then when the key code is sent, it is sent with the Ctrl keyboard state inactive.
-This will ensure that the key code is NOT interpreted as an Ctrl key.
+- If the value ***Off*** is chosen, when the key code is sent, it is sent with the Ctrl keyboard state inactive.
+This ensures that the key code is NOT interpreted as an Ctrl key.

-- If the value ***On*** is chosen, then when the key code is sent, it is sent with the Ctrl keyboard state active.
-This will ensure that the key code is interpreted as an Ctrl key.
+- If the value ***On*** is chosen, when the key code is sent, it is sent with the CTRL keyboard state active.
+This ensures that the key code is interpreted as a CTRL key.

-- If this Managed Configuration is not specified, then when the key code is sent, the Ctrl keyboard state is not changed.
-This will cause the key to be interpreted as an Ctrl key or not based on the existing state.
+- If this Managed Configuration is not specified, when the key code is sent, the Ctrl keyboard state is not changed.
+This causes the key to be interpreted as a CRTL key or not based on the existing state.

 ##### Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code Fn

 This Managed Configuration allows an Administrator using an EMM to alter how a key code is sent as the behavior for a specified key a specified state when the value ***Send Key Code*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type** and should be specified only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code** is specified.

 - If the value ***Off*** is chosen, then when the key code is sent, it is sent with the Fn keyboard state inactive.
-This will ensure that the key code is NOT interpreted as an Fn key.
+This ensures that the key code is NOT interpreted as an Fn key.

 - If the value ***On*** is chosen, then when the key code is sent, it is sent with the Fn keyboard state active.
-This will ensure that the key code is interpreted as an Fn key.
+This ensures that the key code is interpreted as an Fn key.

 - If this Managed Configuration is not specified, then when the key code is sent, the Fn keyboard state is not changed.
 This causes the key to be interpreted as an FN key or not based on the existing state.